snehasinghania/STResNet/README.md

 # ST-ResNet in Tensorflow

-A TensorFlow implementation of a deep learning based model, called Spatio-Temporal Residual Netwotk (ST-ResNet).
-It is an efficient predictive model that is exclusively built upon convolutions and residual links which are based on unique properties of spatio-temporal input image data.
-More specifically, the residual neural network framework is used model the temporal closeness, period, and trend properties of the input images.
-These properties along with external variables like weather can be used to predict the future images.
+A TensorFlow implementation of Deep Spatio-Temporal Residual Networks (ST-ResNet) from the paper ["Deep Spatio-Temporal Residual Networks for Citywide Crowd Flows Prediction"](https://arxiv.org/abs/1610.00081).
+ST-ResNet is an end-to-end deep learning model which uses the unique properties of temporal closeness, period and trend of spatio-temporal data, to forecast the in-flow and out-flow of crowds in a city region.

 ## Model architecture